m5it/esp32_html_panel/README.md

         - gpio
         - value
         - type      ( DW, DR, AW, AR, DHTT, DHTH, )
         - paramName ( if this is set then value is retrived from url parameter.
-Ex.:  ?MOTOR_SPEED&speed=255 )
+Ex.:  ?MOTOR_SPEED&speed=255 with type AW aka analogWrite()... )

 # Explanation of setups -> action:
 - mode ( execute of function pinMode(..., ...) )